skyssolutions/lynxchan/src/be/Readme.md

 A package.json file is included, so you can install all of them by just running `npm install` on this directory.

+# Individual HTML cache
+The engine will generate HTML caches for postings and log entries.
+These caches are for the whole cell containing the posting.
+Keep that in mind when developing, since it will be used unless the engine is running on debug or debug mode.
+You can flush them too, the command for doing so is in the list of arguments below.

 # Application usage
 `boot.js` is the main file, run it using Node.js to start the system.
 Keep in mind that if you ran `aux/setup.sh`, you can just run the `lynxchan` command or start the `lynxchan` service.
 It accepts the following arguments:
 * `--debug`, `-d`: for development.
-Will not cache static files and will reload any module besides the ones directly under the be directory and the front-end templates.
+Will not cache static files, disable individual HTML caches and reload not only any module besides the ones directly under the be directory but also the front-end templates.
 It will also cause errors to crash and will clean any file in the temporary directory older than one minute every minute.
 * `--tor-debug`, `-td`: tor debug.
 Will cause any request to be marked as a if it were coming from a TOR exit node.
 * `--fe-debug`, `-fd`: front-end debug.
-Will not cache static files and will reload the front-end templates.
+Will not cache static files, disable individual HTML caches and reload the front-end templates.
 * `--reload`, `-r`: will rebuild all pages on boot.
 * `--reload-previews`, `-rp`: will rebuild previews on boot.
 * `--reload-login`, `-rl`: will rebuild login page on boot.